vike-and-sell/algo/README.md

 Follow these steps to get started with local development:

 - Ensure that docker engine and docker-compose is installed.
-- Rename .env.dist to .env and fill it with data
 - Run `docker-compose up --build`

 ### NOTE